MaxDeb1/invoice-app/README.md

 - [Next.js](https://nextjs.org/) 13 as the frontend framework
 - [Sass Modules](https://sass-lang.com/) to style and layout the app
 - [TypeScript](https://www.typescriptlang.org/) as the programming language
+- [Prisma](https://www.prisma.io/) as the Object-Relational Mapper (ORM)
 - [PostgreSQL](https://www.postgresql.org/) as the database management system
-- [Prisma](https://www.prisma.io/) as the Object-Relational Mapper (ORM)
 - ~~[Heroku](https://www.heroku.com/) - Cloud platform~~
-- [Supabase](https://supabase.com/) as the cloud platform
+- [Supabase](https://supabase.com/) as the storage system

 ### Author